Individual problems in marriage counseling

 Gridlocked issues between couples feel like “life or death” struggles.
 They bring out the worst in people when not handled well.
 Neither can give up their positions, and these positions become polarized and entrenched.

-The way a couple fights about a perpetual issue will either lead to greater understanding or greater alienation and gridlock.
-If the issue isn’t likely to change (and it isn’t), the goal is to talk about it in a way that respects each person’s position.
+How a couple fights about a perpetual issue will lead to greater understanding or greater alienation and gridlock.
+If the issue isn’t likely to change (and it isn’t), the goal is to discuss it in a way that respects each person’s position.

-As respect and safety grows, the couple is able to explore with each other the underlying beliefs, values, or meanings that the position holds for each of them.
+As respect and safety grow, the couple can explore with each other the underlying beliefs, values, or meanings that the position holds for each of them.
 Gottman calls it “The Dream within the Conflict,” and a formal process is used to help couples resolve these issues.

-When gridlocked issues become personal, defending one’s position can turn into an attack on your partner’s perspective or personality.
-Often motivations are framed as negative intentions.
-Instead of being viewed as a “couple’s problem,” the gridlocked issues becomes a “your problem…” a personality defect that each partner is blamed for.
+When gridlocked issues become personal, defending one’s position can turn into an attack on one’s partner’s perspective or personality.
+Motivations are often framed as hostile intentions.
+Instead of being viewed as a “couple’s problem,” the gridlocked issues become “your problem,” a personality defect for which each partner is blamed.

-In this conflict, Jack framed Lorraine’s position as a continuation of a parenting style that had “ruined” Jared, by never holding him “accountable.”
-She “sided” with Jared against him, according to Jack’s version of reality, and “undermined” him as Father at every turn.
+Jack framed Lorraine’s position in this conflict as a continuation of a parenting style that had “ruined” Jared by never holding him “accountable.”
+According to Jack’s version of reality, she “sided” with Jared against him and “undermined” him as Father at every turn.

-Jack’s behavior, from Lorraine’s perspective, “antagonized an already tense situation.”
-Jack was being “selfish” and “rigid” for insisting that Jared either comply with the rules or leave.
-For Lorraine, Jack was being “a bully…kicking Jared when he was down.
+From Lorraine’s perspective, Jack’s behavior “antagonized an already tense situation.”
+Jack was “selfish” and “rigid” by insisting that Jared either comply with the rules or leave.
+For Lorraine, Jack was “a bully…kicking Jared when he was down.“

-And this couple, who “never fought,” and “got along so well” despite their life challenges, were now on the verge of divorce.
-Their relationship history was being re-written as each fight progressed.
-All the “bad” between them was coming to the fore, and all the “good” was disappearing.
+This couple, who “never fought” and “got along so well” despite their life challenges, was now on the verge of divorce.
+As each fight progressed, their relationship history was being rewritten.
+All the “bad” between them came to the fore, and all the “good” disappeared.

 They each had “a chip on their shoulder,” seeing “the glass as half empty.”
-This is common in couples that have fallen into what Gottman calls “Negative Sentiment Override.”
-This is a roach motel for lovers: They check in, but they don’t check out.
+This is common in couples who fall into what Gottman calls “Negative Sentiment Override.”
+It is like a roach motel for lovers: They check in but don’t check out.

-Fighting was problematic because any sort of difference between them made both of them very anxious.
-Previously, they could manage this anxiety by smoothing over or ignoring the issue, or pretending it didn’t exist.
+Fighting was problematic because any difference between them made both of them very anxious.
+Previously, they could manage this anxiety by smoothing over or ignoring the issue or pretending it didn’t exist.
 Now, they could not.

 Each of them became more polarized.
 Neither could listen, understand, nor respect the other’s point of view.
 The “existential heart of the matter” was never uncovered for either of them, and a stalemate developed.